Frequently Asked Questions

 Technical & Administrative Questions

-We really appreciate hearing about typos and errors.
-With so many pages on the site now (and that number increases almost daily) we can’t catch every little mistake or bug.
-If you come across an obvious error, or even something you just think may be a mistake, please email it it to our general administration address: firstname.lastname@example.org.
+We really appreciate hearing about typos and errors and are happy to answer any technical questions you may have.
+With so many pages on the site now (and that number increases almost daily), we can’t catch every little mistake or bug.
+If you have a question or come across an obvious error, or even something you just think may be a mistake, please email it to our general administration address: firstname.lastname@example.org.
 Thanks!